 - Providing early childhood education services for a TPU

 A TPU is a unit run by a state school for teenage students who are parents or pregnant.

-If you, as a board of trustees, want to establish a TPU at your school, contact the Ministry to find out if your school is eligible.
-We will consider things like:
+If you as a board of trustees want to establish a TPU at your school, contact the Ministry of Education to find out if your school is eligible.
+We'll consider things like:

 - whether your community needs a TPU and whether you have enough students to start up and sustain it

-- whether there is an existing early childhood education (ECE) centre close enough for the teen parents’ children to go to or whether a new ECE centre would have to be established to support the TPU
+- whether there's an existing early childhood education (ECE) centre close enough for the teen parents’ children to go to or whether a new ECE centre would have to be established to support the TPU

 - how a TPU might affect the rest of your school and how you will manage any impacts.

-If we agree that your community needs a TPU, it is provided in a:
+If we agree that your community needs a TPU it's provided in a: